jadilorenzo/obsidian/Story/Story.md

 Alan positioned himself beside the door, bracing his hands against the right panel.
 When he kicked the door open, the sudden rush would pull him out — and he’d be ready, gripping the edge of the train to keep from being thrown into the blur.

 Alan kicked the door open, triggering a sudden pressure drop.
-The ears of every passenger popped in unison, including the attendant’s, who sat stunned, reeling from the sudden assault on his senses.
+The ears of every passenger popped in unison, including the attendant’s, who sat stunned, reeling.

+Alan’s vambraces latched onto the side of the train and his greaves followed suit, positioning him parallel to the tracks.

+Ok so I have